codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does AD stand for in relation to Windows Operating Systems?
+Which of these is not a layer in the OSI model for data communications?
- 1. Active Department
+ 1. Application Layer
- 2. Alternative Drive
+ 2. Connection Layer
- 3. Automated Database
+ 3. Physical Layer
- 4. Active Directory
+ 4. Transport Layer

 <details>
   <summary>Answer</summary>
-  Active Directory
+  Connection Layer
 </details>